Sekhar2004/Portfolio/README.md

-This Portfolio is done using react,nodemailer,express etc
+This Portfolio is done using react,nodemailer,express etc and for styling scss is used